-Cut sections of fresh fruit added in stews, curries, and stir-fries with chicken, and fish and shrimp.
+Cut sections of fresh fruit added to stews, curries, and stir-fries with chicken, and fish and shrimp.

 The fruit can be used to make sauce, pickle, chutney, tarts, and jam.

 Further, Star fruit, like grapefruit, has been found to interact adversely with many drugs.
 Some of the compounds in carambola irreversibly inhibit cytochrome P450 3A4 isoenzymes (3A4) in the intestines and liver.
-This resulting increase in drug levels leads to adverse effects and/or toxicity.
-It is therefore, strongly advised to consult your healthcare practitioner before eating star fruit or its products if taking any kind of pharmaceutical drugs.
+This resulting increase in drug levels leads to adverse effects and toxicity.
+It is, therefore, strongly advised to consult your healthcare practitioner before eating star fruit or its products if taking any pharmaceutical drugs.